IBM/aspera-cli/docs/README.md

 ### Secret Vault

 Secrets, for example, passwords, keys, are needed when connecting to applications.
-Those secrets are usually provided as command options, on command line, env vars, files and so on
+Those secrets are usually provided as command options: on the command line, in env vars, in files, and so on.

 For security reasons, those secrets shall not be exposed in clear, either: